-General Hospital Spoilers: Ava’s Anger Towards Sonny Over Avery May Cost Her Dearly
+‘General Hospital’ Spoilers: Ava’s Anger Towards Sonny Over Avery May Cost Her Dearly

-Ava Jerome has had it with Sonny and General Hospital spoilers coming from Soap Central tease that she will be taking her anger out on Mike Corbin this week.
+Ava Jerome has had it with Sonny, and General Hospital spoilers coming from Soap Central tease that she will be taking her anger out on Mike Corbin this week.
 She will once again have Sonny’s father arrested for taking her daughter, Avery.
 She views this as kidnapping, despite the fact that she knows this is a special case.
 Mike is suffering from Alzheimer’s and was confused when he took little Avery.
 She is okay after Dante found the two in a horse barn, but now Ava wants Jordan to throw Mike in jail.

 Ava becomes even more agitated this week about this situation involving Avery.
-In addition to having Mike arrested, she demands that Sonny hand Avery over to her for safe keeping.
+In addition to having Mike arrested, she demands that Sonny hand Avery over to her for safekeeping.
 As all of this ruckus is happening at the PCPD, Griffin is also watching this unfold.
-He has stood by Ava when her daughter went missing.
+He stood by Ava when her daughter went missing.
 He is happy that she is now safe and sound.
-However, he is always filled with compassion towards people and this is not what he sees in Ava at the moment.
+However, he is always filled with compassion towards people, and this is not what he sees in Ava at the moment.

 General Hospital spoilers for this week also states that Ava will have a meeting with Scott Baldwin.
 This suggests that since he is a lawyer, and also a friend, she will enlist him to help her gain custody of Avery.
-Ava is seeking revenge against Sonny and the way to do it is to hit him where it hurts the most.
+Ava is seeking revenge against Sonny, and the way to do it is to hit him where it hurts the most.
 This will be the ultimate way to make Sonny pay for keeping her away from their little girl.

 Missed an episode?
 Not to worry!
 Full episodes of #GH are just a click away: https://t.co/bUvSXAeICZ